 Otoacoustic Emissions (OAE):

-This test is conducted in all newborn hearing screenings in U.S. hospitals at time of birth.
-An OAE is a sound which is generated from the outer hair cells of the inner ear.
+This test is conducted in all newborn hearing screenings in U.S. hospitals at the time of birth.
+An OAE is a sound that is generated from the outer hair cells of the inner ear.
 This sound can be evoked and recorded in the office.
 A tiny probe is placed inside the baby’s or child’s ear canal.
 It measures the response, or echo, produced when tones of varying pitch are played into the ears.
-The presence of OAEs indicates good outer hair cell function, which is in agreement with normal or near normal hearing.
-The absence of OAEs reveals outer hair cell dysfunction, indicating a probable hearing loss.
+The presence of OAEs indicates good outer hair cell function, which is in agreement with normal or near-normal hearing.
+The absence of OAEs reveals outer hair cell dysfunction, indicating probable hearing loss.

 - Tympanometry (acoustic immittance): An objective test of middle ear function used to test the condition of the middle ear and mobility of the eardrum (tympanic membrane).
 A probe is placed in the ear canal, generating a tone, and variations of air pressure in the ear canal are produced.
 This test further distinguishes between conductive and sensorineural hearing loss.

 - Acoustic reflex testing (stapedius muscle): This is accomplished during the tympanometric test.
 The acoustic reflex is a muscle contraction occurring in the middle ear in response to loud sound; the presence or absence of this reflex yields more information about the severity, location, and cause of the hearing loss.

 The Tasmanian Centre for Hearing has extensive experience with children.
 If you have concerns about a potential hearing or listening-related issue in a child please make an appointment with us.
 It is always better, in children, to find no problem than to allow a problem to go undiagnosed.
 For an appointment call now on (03) 6223 5444.